 Non-metallic metal (NMM) painting is the technique of using regular paint (without metallic content) to give the illusion of a metallic, reflective surface.
 In general, NMM requires high contrast painted with smooth transitions from light-to-dark.
+There are many technique you can use to blend color in the NMM style of painting miniatures.
+You can wet-blend, layer and glaze, or use the loaded brush technique.
+Keep reading below to see how you can quickly paint NMM on a miniature sword using the loaded-brush approach for blending acrylic paint.

 Loaded Brush Blending for NMM